Talks

 Venue for in-person meetings:

 Details of outings will be sent by email a week to ten days in advance to those branch members who have signed up for communications (click here if you haven't already done so).
 Details will also be available at indoor meetings.
-If you have any questions, please contact This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Please let Philip know if you are attending with a contact number in case of changes.
+For walks with numbers limited you will be contacted if you are unsuccessful.
+If you have any questions, please contact Philip Hunsley.

 Contact: